-This node can, for example, always be used if an asset that is loaded into Cosmo or directly into Premiere should also be available in Flow.
+For example this node can always be used if an asset that is loaded into Cosmo or directly into Premiere should also be available in Flow.

-3.2.6.22.
+3.2.6.28.
 Flow Create Path Action

 With the help of the Flow Create Path Action it is possible to create a project and the folder structure required for this project in Flow.
 Thus, for example, whenever a project is created in Helmut, a corresponding project can be created in Flow.